justQing00/react-radial-bar-chart/README.md

 * floating effect (finish)
 * event for each ring (finish)
 * Hexadecimal color, HSL color to RGB (finish)
-* random color for different ring
+* random color for different ring (finish, just random two color)
 * floating effect not out of ring
 * size adaptation
 * Tooltip and more info